cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      parameters this Java program creates an XML file, which is used to control the called Flash animation).

-     Two remarks about this Java program and its Flash animation:
+     Four remarks about this Java program and its Flash animation:
-     1) This Java program does the calculations and calls the Flash program which just displays and animates the data.
+     1) This Java program does the calculations and calls the Flash program which then displays and animates the data.
         In order to do strong encryption with Java the "unrestricted policy files" are needed.
 You can obtain these files from http://java.sun.com or http://java.sun.com/javase/downloads/index.jsp respectively.
-     2) The called Flash animation uses the Windows pixel font Bavaria Extended.
+     2) The Flash animation uses the Windows pixel font Bavaria Extended.
-        This font can downloaded from:
+        This font can be downloaded from:
         http://pixelfonts.style-force.net/download/bavaria-extended/
+     3) Without CT1 this Java program can be startes with the following command from within the directory smimedemo: java -cp ".;./swt64.jar;./lib/*" main.Programm %1
+     4) On monitors with high resolution the size of the window of the Java program is not big enough in order to show all elements.
+So the user has to make it bigger manually -- unfortunately.
      More details are in the online help of CT1 when you look for the "S/MIME".

 e) The Flash applications: